 Following the session on Quality Change at the 2011 Voorburg Group, it was agreed that other experts in the domain of quality adjustment for price indexes should be consulted on the issues raised during the session.
-The original intent was to present these issues to the Ottawa Group, the city group primarily responsible for price statistics, and a paper was written for that purpose.
-The Ottawa Group, however was not scheduled to meet this year, so instead, the paper was presented at the joint UNECE-ILO meeting of the Group of Experts on Consumer Price Indices in Geneva Switzerland (May 30 -June 1).
+The original intent was to present these issues to the Ottawa Group, and a paper was written for that purpose.
+The Ottawa Group, however was not scheduled to meet in 2012, so instead, the paper was presented at the joint UNECE-ILO meeting of the Group of Experts on Consumer Price Indices in Geneva Switzerland (May 30 - June 1).
 Since the CPI Expert Group and the Ottawa Group share many members this was deemed to be a good alternative.
 The primary purpose of the paper was to stimulate further discussion on matters pertaining to quality change and to invite a greater number of price experts to provide feedback on the issues raised at the 2012 Voorburg Group meeting.